Bradylus/Minecraft/schematics/README.md

 contain a single stackable item (signal strength no greater than 1).

-The dropper facing a composter below the top dropper line should contain a single non-compostable item (this is usually to prevent noisy clicks, although I'll admit that it's probably useless in this specific case).
+The dropper facing a composter below the top dropper line should contain a single non-compostable item (this is to prevent clicking sounds, although I'll admit that it's probably useless in this specific case).

 For the slot map on the signs that indicate the destination slots for the input chests, I used the unicode characters ■ (U+25A0) and □ (U+25A1).
 If you don't know how to enter these characters, just copy/paste from the example above.

-The item output barrel can be replaced by a dropper, but the last item in a batch would get stuck in it until the machine is reset to its initial state.
-For the purge barrel, I don't really see the point of replacing it, but it needs to be a powerable container (dropper/dispenser/barrel).
+The dropper on the item output from the crafter can be replaced by a barrel.

 ### Setting up the machine